Who, What, When, and Where?

 What transformation will take place in your story?

 A transformation is happening at Temple University right now.
-Every day, the master plan evolves, another brick is laid, and the new Charles Library is slowly coming to life.
+Every day, the plans are more fully realized, another brick is laid, and the new Charles Library is slowly coming to life.
 This won’t be the only literary renewal on campus this year, however.

 Beginning in April 2019, a mysterious machine will find its home at Temple, reeling out short stories, showcasing students’ work, and stirring up a creative writing awakening across campus.
 What sort of curious machine will emerge and re-enchant students with daily doses of fiction?
 A Short Story Dispenser, created by French publisher, Short Édition.

-All 20 finalists will be announced on March 29th.
+All 20 finalists will be announced on March 8th.
 The final jury will then have two weeks to select one winner and two runners-up, and the public will also be invited to vote on their favorite stories during this time to participate in the selection of a public winner.
-Final results will be announced on April 12th!
+Final results will be announced in April!

 Winners and Prizes

-The juried winner will be awarded $X and each juried runner-up, $X. The public winner will be awarded a contest gift box prepared by the Temple Editorial Team.
+The juried winner will be awarded $250 and each juried runner-up, $100.
+The public winner will be awarded $125.
 All winners and other selected works will be published on campus in the Short Story Dispenser.
 As well, Short Édition will be considering all submissions for international publication in their Dispensers worldwide.